TheRealMichaelWang/minima/README.md

 # Minima
 Minima is an object-oriented, imperative scripting language focused on being practical and pragmatic.
 Minima aims to be simple, easy to write, yet powerful enough to create readable, performant and concise code for any problem.
-You can read Minima's documentation [here.](https://github.com/TheRealMichaelWang/minima/wiki)
+You can read [Minima's documentation here](https://github.com/TheRealMichaelWang/minima/wiki), and view the [installation guide here](https://github.com/TheRealMichaelWang/minima/wiki/Installation).

 Among many things, it's...
 * **Small** - The compiler and virutal-machine clock slightly under 5000 lines of code.